Quba Mêrê Dîwanê: Yazidi traditions and social organizations

 Yazidis are one of the largest ethnic minorities in Armenia, practicing an ancient, monotheistic belief that has similarities to Christianity, Hinduism, Judaism, Sufism, and Zoroastrianism along with elements of Iranian paganism.
 According to the Armenian census, 31,079 Yazidis lived in Armenia in 2022, mostly in the western and northern regions of the southern Caucasus.

 The temple has a special significance of strengthening the Yazidi identity in Armenia.
-The temple provides a place for the community to conduct rituals such as weddings and other religious ceremonies lead by Sheikhs or Pirs.
+The temple provides a place for the community to conduct rituals such as weddings and other religious ceremonies led by Sheikhs or Pirs.

 The main purpose of a Sheikh is to be a spiritual guide to his followers (mirids).
 He may compose prayers for them, or impose taboos, and is expected to participate on their behalf in the performance of religious rites such birth, marriage and death.
 In return, the mirid pays his Sheykh a certain sum of money each year, shows him great respect, and to some extent obeys his authority.
 The wedding rituals, for example, include regular ceremonies, mutual visits, and observance of customs.
 When an agreement is made, the future husband's parents, according to the order, go to the future wive's house to ask her parents for her hand in marriage.
 An oath ceremony takes place when the fathers or close relatives swear by pressing their thumbs together in the presence of a sheikh or pir that they will preserve the unity of the family at all costs.

 Every Yazidi must have a Pir as well as a Sheykh, and the system of relationships between families of Pirs and Sheykhs, and between those and other sections of the community, is part of the intricate network of social relationships that is characteristic of Yazidi society.
 Otherwise, the community is known for their privacy due to several historical and cultural reasons.
 Historically, they have faced significant persecution, which has led them to adopt a protective stance towards their community and practices.